-Where a Hall user has reason to raise a concern or make a complaint, this will be dealt with initially by the individual to whom the concern was raised.
+Where a hall user has reason to raise a concern or make a complaint, this will be dealt with initially by the individual to whom the concern was raised.
 This may be the Hall Keeper, a volunteer or a committee member.

-Regardless to whom the issue was raised the following should happen: -
+Regardless to whom the issue was raised, the following should happen: -

-- An initial apology for the situation (an apology is not an admission of guilt but an acknowledgement that something is perhaps not right). - The issue is dealt with and put right at the time of concern/complaint or - Steps are taken to rectify the problem. - If required a committee member (preferably, the Chairman) will be informed. - Following investigation /rectification a fuller written apology will be given if required. - The complaint noted for TVHCC records.
+An initial apology for the situation (an apology is not an admission of guilt but an acknowledgement that something is perhaps not right)

+- The issue is dealt with and put right at the time of concern/complaint or - Steps are taken to rectify the problem - If required a committee member (if possible, the chair) will be informed - Following investigation /rectification a fuller written apology will be given if required - Noted for TVHCC records